esper - API documentation

 esper does not define any specific Component base class to inherit from.
 Instead, a normal Python class can be used.
 Also, while it’s not required, the the @dataclass decorator from the dataclasses module can be useful to help write compact Component classes.

-The World Class
+The World context

 Raises a KeyError if the given entity does not exist in the database.

-entity_exists(entity: int) → bool
+esper.entity_exists(entity: int) bool

 Check if a specific Entity exists.